falcosecurity/falco-website/content/en/docs/plugins/_index.md

 The ID must be unique to ensure that events written by a given plugin will be properly associated with that plugin (and its event sources, see below).

-Source plugin authors *must* register the plugin with the Falcosecurity organization by creating a PR to modify the [PLUGINS-REGISTRY.md](https://github.com/falcosecurity/plugins/blob/master/plugins/PLUGINS-REGISTRY.md) file with details on the new plugin.
+Source plugin authors *must* register the plugin with the Falcosecurity organization by creating a PR to modify the [plugin registry](https://github.com/falcosecurity/plugins/blob/master/registry.yaml) file with details on the new plugin.
 This ensures that a given ID is used by exactly one source plugin.

 ## Plugin Event Sources and Interoperability